 When a person dies, they will usually leave behind assets and debts that need to be managed and finalised.
 Where the deceased leaves a will, then the estate is usually managed by the executor (or executors) named in the will.
 The executor’s role begins upon the passing of the deceased.
 A probate lawyer will ensure the process is undertaken via the correct channels and the team at Parkes offers comprehensive, sympathetic, professional assistance.

 Probate is a legal document that certifies a will is valid and can be acted upon.

-Once probate is obtained, Parke Lawyers can assist executors by either assuming responsibility for administering the estate or by providing specialist advice and services required by the executor.
+To apply for probate you need to be the Executor of the Will.
+The executor may also appoint a lawyer who can apply for probate on their behalf.
+Once the process is complete, Parke Lawyers can assist executors by either assuming responsibility for administering the estate or by providing specialist advice and services required by the executor.
 The administration process brings into effect the wishes of the deceased and ensures that tax returns are completed and lodged, debts are paid, and all estate assets are distributed appropriately.